-Careers prepares students to navigate life beyond our school walls.
+Industry & Enterprise prepares students to navigate life beyond our school walls.
 Students learn how to access relevant information and investigate options in order to make informed decisions about their own future pathway in tertiary education and employment.
-In exploring the world of work, students research the labour market, prepare resumes and complete occupational health and safety modules in preparation for Work Experience, which they will undertake in Term 3.
-This course also helps students to develop practical life skills in areas such as budgeting, goal setting, financial planning, online safety and moving out of home.
+In exploring the world of work, student can explain entry-level requirements for obtaining work in two selected industries, discuss the importance of developing personal work-related skills, and conduct a self-assessment to gauge personal work performance.
+Students will prepare resumes and complete occupational health and safety modules in preparation for Work Experience, which they will undertake in Term 3.
+This course also helps students investigate the nature of work by analysing industry and employment trends, as well as current and future work options.